rhoai-rhtap/fbc-utils/README.md

 A cache of existing images (`verified_coordinates`) is used to keep the execution time down for large catalogs.
 Don't commit this file to git if you happen to run the script locally.

+#### GitHub PR Check

 It is a good idea to setup a github workflow to test each commit with this script, [see this example](https://github.com/rhbk/rhbk-fbc/blob/main/.github/workflows/verify-catalog.yaml).
 You also probably want to configure GitHub to make this check block the merge of a PR, which can be done though branch protection settings.

+### Testing the catalog in OLM

+The catalog is the primary input into Operator Lifecycle Manager (OLM), it's the "operator operator" inside OpenShift.
+Since the catalog is a complex thing, a technically valid catalog doesn't always result in the behaviour you intended, when OLM goes to use it.
+So, integration tests are a good idea!

+`./verify-olm.sh` provides a relatively fast way to check that your operator can be installed and upgraded with your fragment index image.
+It isn't exhaustive, more of a "smoke test", but it should catch the most obvious bugs.

+Call it with one parameter, the coordinate of your index image, probably in quay.io.
+Do not supply anything more than a fragment, as the test automatically detects the name of your operator from the index image itself, and if multiple operators are present that won't work.

+The script uses Kubernetes IN Docker (KIND), with OLM installed, to emulate an OpenShift environment.
+This seems accurate enough for this purpose, but may not catch everything.
+Internal images are supported, via brew.registry.redhat.io.
+You must supply credentials via environment variable.
+Obtaining those is outlined in the "Generate your FBC files" section, above.
+It is assumed that your local container system is podman, not docker.

 ## Updating and releasing the catalog